Kunle Adeyemi: Makoko Floating School & Water Architecture

 “We’re not only invested in building on water.
 It’s not about ‘floating architecture,’ that’s really not what my practice is focused on.
 It’s really the relationship between water and the city, between water and humans.” – Kunle Adeyemi1

 Adeyemi designs for instability.
-Not instability as a problem to solve — instability as a permanent condition to design with.
+Not instability as a problem to solve, but instability as a permanent condition to design with.
 Water rises and falls.
 Coastlines shift.
 Informal settlements grow without plans.
-The conventional architectural response is to fight these conditions: build seawalls, pour foundations, impose order.
-Adeyemi’s response is to work with them: float on the water, adapt to the flooding, learn from the informality rather than replacing it.
+The conventional architectural response fights these conditions: build seawalls, pour foundations, impose order.
+Adeyemi’s response works with them: float on the water, adapt to the flooding, learn from the informality rather than replacing it.

-This is infrastructure for environments that will not hold still — and as climate change accelerates, that description applies to more of the world every year.
+The work produces infrastructure for environments that will not hold still, and as climate change accelerates, that description applies to more of the world every year.
+Where Tadao Ando sculpts concrete to frame nature as something to contemplate, Adeyemi builds structures that float on nature as something to negotiate with.

 Context